-- Proposed distribution of the revenue and any surplus proceeds as detailed in Process: section 2 above. - Evidenced explanation that the assumptions that form the basis of the base case cashflow projections are balanced and realistic and an assessment of potential variance in those assumptions - Comprehensive risk and mitigation analysis for the project including a sensitivity analysis of the cashflow, including IRR, NPV and payback period to plausible best and worst variances in the key assumptions (e.g. showing what the numbers would be if only 50% of the expected number of new students were achieved or if the costs were twice what was expected). - The downside risks should be combined in presentation of a 'downside case' to test the economic output of the proposal under a plausible downside outcome - Details of abortive costs if the project does not succeed and an exit strategy if the benefits are not realised as anticipated. - Clear identification of which entities will receive benefits or incur costs resulting from the project and in what proportion.
+- Payback period (which should demonstrate that, in the base case, the project can repay the upfront investment within 3 years). - Proposed distribution of the revenue and any surplus proceeds as detailed in Process: section 2 above. - Evidenced explanation that the assumptions that form the basis of the base case cashflow projections are balanced and realistic and an assessment of potential variance in those assumptions - Risk and mitigation analysis for the project including a sensitivity analysis of the cashflow, including IRR, NPV and payback period to plausible best and worst variances in the key assumptions (e.g. showing what the numbers would be if only 50% of the expected number of new students were achieved or if the costs were twice what was expected). - The downside risks should be combined in presentation of a 'downside case' to test the economic output of the proposal under a plausible downside outcome - Details of abortive costs if the project does not succeed and an exit strategy if the benefits are not realised as anticipated. - Clear identification of which entities will receive benefits or incur costs resulting from the project and in what proportion.